Steven E. Koonin, PhD

-Dr. Koonin served as Undersecretary for Science in the US Department of Energy under President Obama from 2009 to 2011, where his portfolio included the climate research program and energy technology strategy.
-He was the lead author of the US Department of Energy’s Strategic Plan (2011) and the inaugural Department of Energy Quadrennial Technology Review (2011).
-Before joining the government, Dr. Koonin spent ﬁve years as Chief Scientist for British Petroleum, researching renewable energy options to move the company “beyond petroleum.”
+Steven E. Koonin is an American theoretical physicist and a professor in the Department of Civil and Urban Engineering at NYU.
+He was Under Secretary for Science in the Obama Administration’s Department of Energy from 2009-2011, where his portfolio included the climate research program, and he was the lead author of the department’s Strategic Plan.
+Before joining the government, Koonin spent ﬁve years as Chief Scientist for British Petroleum, researching renewable energy options to move the company “beyond petroleum.”

 Koonin’s book Unsettled: What Climate Science Tells Us, What It Doesn’t, and Why It Matters was published in 2021.
 In it, Koonin explains what science really says (and doesn’t say) about our changing climate.
 Drawing upon his decades of experience, he provides up-to-date insights and expert perspective free from political agendas.
 Fascinating, cogent, and full of surprises, Unsettled gives readers the tools to both understand the climate issue and become more discerning consumers of science media.
 Koonin takes readers behind the headlines to the nuanced science itself, showing us where it comes from and guiding us through the implications of the evidence.